Wild Hendrix Designs

-Autumn is the Director.
+Autumn is the Director and Website Manager.

 Autumn is autistic and with the social challenges she faces daily, took those struggles to try to create a space where everyone is welcome and differences are celebrated.
 She also ties hundreds of knots to create beautiful works of art and fun ways to hang your plants!
 "I have always been a person that enjoys making and creating.
 I love macrame because no matter how many macrame/fibre artists there are, no two are the same.
 I really love creating commissioned pieces too.
 It's really fun to see your vision come to life!
 Please email me for commissions!
 I can't wait to hear what you have in mind!"

 AKA Daisy Designs

 Sarah is the Event Coordinator and Social Media Manager.

 Sarah is a 33 year old local that has two tiny humans.
 She is part of the “spoonie club”, which means that she deals with a chronic illness called Neurocardiogenic Syncope.
 You know those fainting goats?
 It’s kind of like that.
 She has had many jobs over the years (body piercer, barista, clothing slinger, photographer etc.) but has recently found joy in making jewelry.
 Mostly using polymer clay, she creates fun and unique pieces to decorate the human form.
 She pulls inspiration from nature, rave culture, and vintage lifestyle.

 Meet Our Members